-Zillow Home Loans charges an $850 origination fee, and no application fee.
+Zillow Home Loans’ lender fees can vary by loan type or other factors.
 Keep in mind there are typically other expenses associated with getting a mortgage, such as an appraisal or credit check fee, that are included in your closing costs.
 These are charged by third parties involved in the transaction, not the lender.

 Zillow Home Loans does offer opportunities for you to save, however.
 If you’re interested in Zillow Offers — be it buying a Zillow-owned home or selling your home through the program — you could receive a $1,500 credit from the lender, according to a spokesperson.
 In addition, if you’re in an eligible market and working with a Zillow Premier Agent, you could save up to 1 percent on the transaction, up to $7,000.

 Zillow Home Loans does not display mortgage rates on its website.
 You’ll need to complete an application online in order to get a quote.

 Zillow Home Loans has an A+ rating from the Better Business Bureau and is designated as an accredited business.

 Zillow Home Loans is an online-based mortgage lender, so its website is designed to be easy to navigate.
 As far as features, the lender’s website contains homebuying educational resources and calculators you can use to estimate costs and learn more about the mortgage process.

 Minimum borrower requirements

 In general, conventional loans require at least 3 percent down.
 If you’re borrowing a conventional loan and your down payment is less than 20 percent, you’ll need to pay for private mortgage insurance (PMI), which adds to your monthly mortgage payment.
 FHA loans require at least 3.5 percent down plus FHA mortgage insurance.
 VA loans, for military members and veterans, don’t have down payment or mortgage insurance requirements, but do come with a funding fee.